haskell/cabal/Cabal/doc/developing-packages.rst

 usually a degree of flexibility in which versions of packages can work together so distributing them independently makes sense.

-It is perhaps easiest to see what being \`\`the unit of distribution'' means by contrast to an alternative approach.
+It is perhaps easiest to see what being "the unit of distribution" means by contrast to an alternative approach.
 Many projects are made up of several interdependent packages and during development these might all be kept under one common directory tree and be built and tested